 Raise Hand: If you want to interact with the speaker and the host, you can choose to do so by selecting the “Raise hand” button in the stage’s bottom control bar.
 If the host accepts your request, you’ll share the stage with the speaker and be visible to all participants.

 Invite to the stage: The host can invite an attendee to the stage as a speaker.
 In this case, you will receive a request to become a speaker, and you have complete freedom to “Accept” or “Reject” such requests.

 Ask a question: You can use the questions section on the RHS to ask questions.
 We recommend you use this section to ask questions instead of using the general chat.
 You can also “Upvote,” a question already asked to help hosts pick up questions based on popularity.

 React with Emojis: You can quickly react and offer motivation or applause to the speaker using emojis.

 Chat: This can be public event chat or direct/private chat.
 All the participants can view the general chat.
 To have a private chat with a particular participant, hover over their display image on the “Attendees” section in the RHS or a message they have posted—from the hamburger menu, select “Direct message.”
 Any participant can choose to “Accept” or “Decline” the request for a private chat.

 Report a message: If you come across a message with objectionable content, you can report it to the host.

-Polls: Participate in “Polls” conducted by the host to share your views.
+Polls: Participate in “Polls” conducted by the host & speakers during the event & sessions, respectively.

 For a flawless visualizing experiment on Airmeet, do keep the following in mind:

-1. Use a Laptop and Goolge Chrome 2.
-Have a stable and good internet connection.
-Disable VPN/Firewall if installed.
-3. If you have difficulty seein the speaker's feed, refresh the page/restart browser, and ensure that you close any other video conferencing tools you may have used recently.
+a) Use a Laptop and Goolge Chrome b) Have a stable and good internet connection.
+Disable VPN/Firewall if installed. c) If you have difficulty seein the speaker's feed, refresh the page/restart browser, and ensure that you close any other video conferencing tools you may have used recently.